ConesaLab/MultiPower/MultiML/ReadMe.md

                            }
 ~~~~

-Then, the user can create their â€œSlurmJobâ€ using the Slurm_Creator() function.
+Then, the user can create their "SlurmJob" using the Slurm_Creator() function.
 This function creates the files to be uploaded into a cluster to calculate the results of all desired combinations of predictor datasets.

 Input:
-Function: An object class â€œSlurmFunctionâ€ that will calculate the error rates.
+Function: An object class "SlurmFunction" that will calculate the error rates.
 Parameters: All required lists of datasets to be used as input for the error rate calculation.
 These parameters are the ones obtained in step 1.
 jobname: The desired name of the Slurm job.
 If NA, a random name of the form "slr####" will be assigned.
 nodes: The maximum number of nodes to be used in the cluster.